 Launched in 2002, the initiative provides resident communities in Ladakh with extra income generated by hosting tourists hoping to see snow leopards.

 A study published in 2019 by conservationist Kate Vannelli from Global Conservation Corps states that involving local villages in wildlife tourism “encourage[s] more positive perceptions of wildlife species, in particular the snow leopard”.

 Co-author of the study and director of the Snow Leopard Conservancy-India Trust Tsewang Namgail explains that “people who used to kill snow leopards in revenge, before our intervention, are today trying to attract the cat to their villages”.

 An interview with villagers who took part in the HHP revealed a sense of responsibility, pride and newfound appreciation for snow leopards, while many of the attitudes among those who did not take part in the programme remained negative.

 The HHP is a mutually advantageous initiative that provides tourists with accommodation, locals with an extra source of income and greater support for the endangered snow leopard.

 By involving Ladakhi inhabitants in ecotourism and changing their perceptions of this elusive cat, both the HHP and Nikhil are working to protect the Himalayan ghost and its future survival.

-More information on joining a snow leopard tour, contact Nikhil Devasar at Enchanted India.
+For more information on joining a snow leopard tour, contact Nikhil Devasar at Enchanted India.